DevilMedlar/python-recall-training/rules.md

 ### Where weakness evidence is stored

-When weakness evidence is identified for tracking under this rule, it MUST be recorded and maintained in a weakness-tracking section at the bottom of the applicable stage's grades file rather than relying only on conversation memory.
+When weakness evidence is identified for tracking under this rule and an applicable stage exists, it MUST be recorded and maintained in a weakness-tracking section at the bottom of that stage's grades file rather than relying only on conversation memory.

+When no applicable stage exists, or when the weakness is inherently cross-stage or curriculum-level, the Senpai MUST persist the active weakness state in `overall_grades.md` or in another persistent weakness record explicitly referenced from `overall_grades.md`.

 For example: